-- 6. 15 As a means of promoting a more transparent and accountable planning system Bolton Council encourage developers to carry out their own pre-application consultation exercises on major development proposals.
+- 6. 17 As a means of promoting a more transparent and accountable planning system Bolton Council encourage developers to carry out their own pre-application consultation exercises on major development proposals.
 Although this is not a statutory requirement it does aim to build on the minimum consultation requirements and in particular encourage more pre-application discussions and earlier community consultation.
 Although there is no legal obligation for applicants to undertake any of the above steps, failure to consult properly is likely to lead to objections being made by interested parties, which could be material to the determination of the application.
 The Council regards such an approach as a way of avoiding unnecessary objections being made at a later stage and is therefore in the applicant's best interest.
 Developers are encouraged to undertake consultation that they consider most appropriate to their case.
 The Council consider that it is for developers to determine the extent and preferred methods used for consultation.
-Possible examples of consultation that could be useful include: - Making detailed proposals available for public view at the site (e.g. drawings, photo montages and sketched mounted on the site boundary, including 3D representations where possible); - Public exhibitions; - Circulate a leaflet or letter outlining the proposals within the vicinity; - Arrange a meeting with groups in the community (e.g. Parish Council, residents associations, interested parties, ward councillors, neighbours), giving sufficient advance notice; and - Hold interactive workshops to elicit feedback from the community - Discussions with the highways agency where proposals may affect a trunk road either directly or indirectly as a result of development generated traffic.
+Possible examples of consultation that could be useful include: - Making detailed proposals available for public view at the site (e.g. drawings, photo montages and sketched mounted on the site boundary, including 3D representations where possible); - Public exhibitions via a website and in person; - Circulate a leaflet or letter outlining the proposals within the vicinity; - Arrange a meeting with groups in the community (e.g. Parish Council, residents associations, interested parties, ward councillors, neighbours), giving sufficient advance notice; and - Hold interactive virtual or in person workshops to elicit feedback from the community; - Use of social media as appropriate to engage with interested parties; - Discussions with Highways England where proposals may affect a trunk road either directly or indirectly as a result of development generated traffic.